 This article only covers Resource Manager deployments, but you can also connect a classic VNet to a Resource Manager VNet in the same subscription.
 That way, your spokes can host classic deployments and still benefit from services shared in the hub.

 All the recommendations for the hub-spoke reference architecture also apply to the shared services reference architecture.

 Also, the following recommendations apply for most scenarios under shared services.
 Follow these recommendations unless you have a specific requirement that overrides them.

-Most enterprise organizations have an Active Directory Directory Services (ADDS) environment in their on-premises datacenter.
-To facilitate management of assets moved to Azure from your on-premises network that depend on ADDS, it is recommended to host ADDS domain controllers in Azure.
+Most enterprise organizations have an Active Directory Domain Services (AD DS) environment in their on-premises datacenter.
+To facilitate management of assets moved to Azure from your on-premises network that depend on AD DS, it is recommended to host AD DS domain controllers in Azure.

 If you use Group Policy Objects, that you want to control separately for Azure and your on-premises environment, use a different AD site for each Azure region.
 Place your domain controllers in a central VNet (hub) that dependent workloads can access.

 As you move workloads from your on-premises environment to Azure, some of these workloads will require to be hosted in VMs.
 For compliance reasons, you may need to enforce restrictions on traffic traversing those workloads.